sinaghassemi/EnronSpamDetection/README.md

 ![math](readMe/maths/3.png "")

-The class of a sample can be estimated as following:
+The class of a sample can be estimated as follows:

 ![math](readMe/maths/4.png "")

-We used multinomial naive Bayes classifer where the probability distrution of each feature given the class:
+We used multinomial naive Bayes classifier where the probability distribution of each feature given the class:

 ![math](readMe/maths/5.png "")

 follows the multinomial distribution.
-Hence, the probability of a feature (in our case the coutn of a word in the bag) given the sample class (e.g. spam) is the number of times that features appeared in the samples of that class divided by total count of all features for that class.
+Hence, the probability of a feature (in our case, the counts of a word in the bag) given the sample class (e.g. spam) is the number of times that features appeared in the samples of that class divided by the total count of all features for that class.

-- **Decision Tree:** Second classifer is decision tree, in decision tree method, a flow-chart structure (tree) is constructed where each internal node assigned a test/rule on a feature, the two outgoing branches represnt the outcome of that test (true or flase) and in the end the leaf nodes determine the class of the data.
-During the trainig, these rules and their corresponding threshold are learned by a criterion whether by minimizing gini or entropy according to the representation of the tree.
+**Decision Tree:** Second classifier is decision tree, in decision tree method, a flow-chart structure (tree) is constructed where each internal node assigned a test/rule on a feature, the two outgoing branches represent the outcome of that test (true or false) and in the end the leaf nodes determine the class of the data.
+During the training, these rules and their corresponding threshold are learned by a criterion whether by minimizing Gini or entropy according to the representation of the tree.

-- **K-Nearest Neighbors:** The main idea behind nearest neighbor classifer is to find a number of training samples closest in distance to the test sample point, and predict the label from these training samples usually by measuring standard Euclidean distance.
-This approach can be regarded as non-generalizing machine learning method, since they simply memorize all of its training data during inference.
-The label of a sample in test set is usually defined by the majority vote of its k-nearest training samples label.
+**K-Nearest Neighbors:** The main idea behind the nearest neighbor classifier is to find a number of training samples closest in distance to the test sample point, and predict the label from these training samples usually by measuring standard Euclidean distance.
+This approach can be regarded as a non-generalizing machine learning method since they simply memorize all of its training data during inference.
+The label of a sample in the test set is usually defined by the majority vote of its k-nearest training samples label.

-- **Logistic Regression:** Logistic regression is a linear classification model in which the probabilities are predicted using logistic function such as sigmoid.
+**Logistic Regression:** Logistic regression is a linear classification model in which the probabilities are predicted using a logistic function such as sigmoid.
-Therefore, first a linear model in applied over the input vector:
+Therefore, first, a linear model applied over the input vector:

 ![math](readMe/maths/6.png "")